Back to All Events

 Climate & Conflict: Addressing Conflict Drivers through Sustainable Development

-Setting the Stage: Climate & National Security
+Setting the Stage: Climate Backsliding & American Security

-• Impact of policy shift across sectors
+• The ramifications of climate policy shifts across sectors

 • Threats to green infrastructure and transition initiatives